N\'eron models of jacobians over base schemes of dimension greater than 1: Flatness of closure of the unit section in the Picard space is equivalent to existence of a N eron model

 \end{itemize} \end{remark}

-\begin{proof} For \eqref{flat_implies_NM}, we first observe that the quotient of $\cl{P}^{[0]}$ by $\closure{\cl{P}}{e}$ exists as an algebraic space since $\closure{\cl{P}}{e}$ is flat over $S$; we denote this quotient by $\cl{N}$.
-It is in a canonical way a group scheme over $S$.
+\begin{proof} Note that $\closure{}{e}$ is a subgroup space of $\Pictdz_{C/S}$.
+For \eqref{flat_implies_NM}, we first observe that the quotient of $\Pictdz_{C/S}$ by $\closure{}{e}$ exists as an algebraic space since $\closure{}{e}$ is flat over $S$; we denote this quotient by $\cl{N}$.
+It is in a canonical way a group algebraic space over $S$.
 We will show that $\cl{N}$ is the N\'eron model of $J$.
 Combining \cref{lem:NM_smooth_descent} with the fact that $C/S$ admits sections \'etale locally (since the smooth locus of $C/S$ meets every fibre), we may assume that $C/S$ has a section.